radicle-dev/heartwood/radicle-cli/examples/rad-init.md

 }

 Your project's Repository ID (RID) is rad:z42hL2jL4XNk6K8oHQaSWfMgCL7ji.
-You can show it any time by running `rad .`
+You can show it any time by running `rad .` from this directory.

+Your project will be announced to the network when you start your node.
+You can start your node with `rad node start`.
-To publish your project to the network, run `git push`
+To push changes, run `git push`.
 ```

 Projects can be listed with the `ls` command: